tryton/tryton-client/doc/usage.rst

 .. _Menu-Form-Close:

 Close Tab:
   Closes the current tab.
-Request :term:`Dialog` in case of unsaved changes.
+A Request :term:`Dialog` opens in case of unsaved changes.

 .. _Menu-Form-Previous_Tab: